 We cannot always change the outer conditions, although if we know what we want to achieve, it might be easier than we think.
 But to cultivate the inner “Happiness skills” can be done right away independently of any outer circumstance.

-I hope this interview has you excited to begin growing your own Happiness skills!
-A Culture of Happiness is out now.
+If you’re excited to begin growing your own Happiness skills, pick up your copy of A Culture of Happiness today!

 Learn more about Tho Ha Vinh’s work at the Eurasia Learning Institute for Happiness and Wellbeing (ELI).
 ELI is a program of Eurasia Association, a Swiss based, secular and apolitical non-profit organization.
 ELI offers experiential programs and collaborative processes linking inner transformation to social innovation, for a happy and sustainable world.